unixextremist/mriya/README.md

 # extra tips/weird things

 - to focus on a window you need to do mod + click, not just clicking on it. (or just use the arrow keys.)
+- bars dont work (why would you use one anyways)

 # applications